eOnofri04/AlphaStructures.jl/docs/src/alpha-structures.md

 We can therefore divide ``\alpha``-shapes into two families:
  - **Basic ``\alpha``-shapes** are based on the Delaunay triangulation.
  - **Weighted ``\alpha``-shapes** are based on the Regular Triangulation, a Delunay generalization where the euclidean distance is replaced by the power to weighted points.

-## 2 and 3 dimensional problem

-In this module we have solved the problem of building an ``alpha``-complex for a generical dimension.
-However the module could only solve two and three dimensional istances of the problem.
-The reason is that no library for ``d``-dimensional Delaunay Triangulation exists in Julia so far.

-We however will discuss implementative features in the _"... and Practice"_ section.